nkorobkov/virus-game/README.md

 This repo holds game engine for paper and pen game called "Virus War".

-You can explore the game and play with one of the ai engines from this repo on the deployed frontend at https://virusvar.nkorobkov.com
+You can explore the game and play it with your friends or with one of the ai engines from this repo on the deployed frontend at https://virusvar.nkorobkov.com
 (if it still works by the time you find the link)